 Now let’s get to today’s recipe.
 This nutritious puree is great for babies 7 months and older.
-Here I have cooked apple with little nutmeg and cinnamon powder.
+Here I have cooked apple with a little nutmeg and cinnamon powder.
 Then added couscous to it.
 It is a great breakfast or lunch option for your baby.
 While choosing apple to use for this recipe, I would recommend using the sweet variety apples.

-Couscous is traditional food from Northern African cultures.
+Couscous is a traditional food from Northern African cultures.
 It consists of small balls of durum wheat or semolina flour.
-It is often taken for a grain, but it is actually the same dough that is made into many kinds of pasta.
+It is often taken with a grain, but it is the same dough that is made into many kinds of pasta.
 Making couscous is extremely simple.

 Couscous can be a great addition to your baby’s everyday diet.
-It has anticancer and antibacterial properties.
-It helps in maintaining proper heart health, promote normal metabolism, controls fluid levels in the body, improve digestion, heal wounds, build muscles, and boost the immune system.
+It has anti-cancer and antibacterial properties.
+It helps in maintaining proper heart health, promotes normal metabolism, controls fluid levels in the body, improves digestion, heals wounds, builds muscles, and boosts the immune system.

-Always consult your pediatrician before starting any new food and it is a great idea to keep a note on your baby’s reaction to newly introduced foods.
+Always consult your pediatrician before starting any new food, and it is a great idea to keep a note on your baby’s reaction to newly introduced foods.

 Couscous is widely available in most of the whole food stores and grocery stores.
-Grown ups too can enjoy this recipe by adding milk, fruits, and nuts of your choice to make it more flavourful.
+Grown-ups too can enjoy this recipe by adding milk, fruits, and nuts of your choice to make it more flavourful.

 Here’s the recipe.

-- ½ apple (sweet variety)
+- 1/2 Apple (sweet variety)

-- 1 cup water
+- 1 cup Water

-- 2 tbs of wheat couscous
+- 2 tbs of Wheat Couscous

-- A pinch of cinnamon powder
+- A pinch of Cinnamon Powder

-- A pinch of nutmeg powder
+- A pinch of Nutmeg Powder

 In a pot, add water and apple along with the nutmeg and cinnamon powder.

-- Cook till the apples get tender.
+Cook till the apples get tender.

 Once they get cooked, add couscous and mix well.

 Turn off the heat and cover the pot.
 Keep it covered for 10 mins.

-- Fluff the couscous and mix everything well.
+Fluff the couscous and mix everything well.

 Run it through a food processor.
 Add little water/breastmilk at this point to adjust the required consistency.

 - You can add a little butter to this recipe if the baby is ready to have dairy.
 (8 months and above).

-Talk to your baby’s Pediatrician before starting any new food.
+Talk to your baby’s pediatrician before starting any new food.

-© 2014-2016 EasyBabyMeals.
+© EasyBabyMeals.
 All the content is copyright protected.
 Do not use without prior permission.